 Now that we know the definition of bokeh, let's take a look at some quick examples before we go into detail on how to capture these lovely little bubbles of color and light.

-The image above captures an extreme example of bokeh but it can be dialed down to be able to capture more subtle bokeh in context of a nighttime city scene.
+The image above captures an extreme example of bokeh but it can be dialed down to be more subtle in a nighttime city scene.

 What about up close and personal subjects and bokeh?
 Bokeh can also be used to accent an image, where the subject of the photo is obvious and the bokeh effect is minimal, tasteful and quite beautiful.